Bunker and Ellis

 This "picnic boat" built by Bunker and Ellis and owned by Raymond Bunker.

-This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Rockefeller.
+This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Hoffman.

 <em>Elizard</em>